 We ship all of our products frozen in insulated boxes with dry ice and ice packs.
 We limit our boxes to 40 lbs so that we can ensure that there is enough room to fit some dry ice and some ice packs in your order.
 Everything will be sent out frozen and tightly packed.
 If any of your products arrive thawed or starting to defrost, this is perfectly fine and safe!
 You do not need to worry or freak out.
 It is perfectly safe to thaw and re-freeze pet food.

-Due to the perishable nature of our product, Rebel Raw does not offer any refunds or exchanges once an item is purchased.
-You must purchase at your own risk.
+Due to the perishable nature of our product, we cannot offer any refunds or exchanges once an item is purchased.
 If you have an item you cannot feed for some reason, please feel free to email us for any tips or tricks on how to feed it or for some possible other uses for that product.

 There’s a reason cats appear to be finicky.
 It’s actually a manifestation of their natural instinct to fixate on a certain food, which helps kittens learn what food is and to recognize it later on.
 Cats that have been eating the same thing for a long time may not recognize fresh raw meat as food.
 Commercial pet foods are coated with flavor enhancers that become addictive to cats and it will probably take some patience on your part to transition your cat.